Priyanshu-Modi/Final-Project/README.md

      It is the method by which we can make model trained ie. we don't need to train our model every time when we change the system or the environment . we simply just make the prediction of an integer value or range of the value.
      It is such a useful tool to the ease of the prediction.

+     a) test our model on/with new data,
+     b) compare multiple models,
+     c) or anything else.